 Breads?
-Because this egg casserole already has a little bit of bread, it's hefty enough without a side of bread.
+Because this breakfast casserole already has a little bit of bread, it's hefty enough without a side of bread.
 That said, if you like adding a fresh bread option to your brunch table, make this challah bread the evening before and serve it along (it's great with a drizzle of honey to finish the meal!)

 Looking for the perfect make-ahead breakfast casserole?
 This delicious and healthy vegetarian egg casserole may just be the ticket!
 Prepared Mediterranean-style with vegetables, shallots, fresh herbs and other Mediterranean favorites like feta, olives, and artichoke hearts, it is loaded with flavor and texture.